 Python driver quickstart

-This driver doesn’t support the vector data type.
+This driver supports the vector and non-vector data types.

-DataStax recommends CQL drivers only for Serverless (Non-Vector) databases, existing applications that previously used a CQL-based driver, or if you plan to exclusively use CQL.
+DataStax recommends drivers only for Serverless (Non-Vector) databases, existing applications that previously used a CQL-based driver, or if you need to use some CQL functions that aren’t supported by the Data API.
+For more information, see Connection methods comparison.

 To determine the option that best suits your use case, see Compare connection methods.